-Strong and confident candidates may wish to take issue with the suggestion in Passage A that English is the UK's greatest gift to the world and the world's common language.
-Alternatively, they may take issue with some of the disadvantages outlined in Passage B. If they do so in a balanced and coherent way they are likely to gain high marks.
+Strong and confident candidates may wish to take issue with the assumption that English is the language of internationalisation.
+Alternatively, they may take issue with some of the disadvantages outlined in the passage.
+If they do so in a balanced and coherent way they are likely to gain high marks.